Taxation of international executives

 When non-Canadian property is sold or deemed to have been sold, generally the gain for Canadian tax purposes must be calculated by converting the net proceeds into Canadian Dollars on the closing date or the deemed closing date and by converting the cost into Canadian Dollars using the exchange rate as of the date the property was purchased or was deemed to have been purchased.
 As a result, a foreign exchange gain or loss may arise on the sale or the deemed sale that is independent of the actual gain or loss on the property.

 Capital gains arising on the disposition of a principal residence are generally not subject to tax with respect to the years it was owned and lived in by an individual, or by a spouse or child of that individual, while the individual was a resident of Canada.
-A principal residence can be located in another country.
+A principal residence can be located in another country/territory.
 A family (husband and wife) is limited to designating only one home as a principal residence per tax year.
 A loss realized on the sale of a principal residence is not deductible.

 Capital losses can be used to reduce capital gains incurred during the year to a balance of zero.
 A net capital loss occurs when capital losses exceed capital gains during the year.
-Generally, net capital losses can be applied against taxable capital gains of the three preceding years and to taxable capital gains of all future years to reduce the tax liability of those years.
+Generally, net capital losses can be applied against taxable capital gains of the 3 preceding years and to taxable capital gains of all future years to reduce the tax liability of those years.

 There is no gift tax in Canada.
 However, income tax may arise on the gifting of capital property that has appreciated in value since it was acquired by the donor because the donor will be deemed, under Canadian tax rules, to have disposed of the capital property for proceeds equal to itsat fair market value on the date the gift is made.
 There are certain exceptions for gifts to a spouse.